tranhelen/tranhelen/_posts/2018-01-22-buildinghabitswithabujo.md

 A Bullet Journal (or any journal) is an under-rated tool for better decision making and habit building.
 My journal takes my big dreams and forces me to [break them down](http://helentran.com/goalsetting) into daily habits.
 It also forces me to review things repeatedly to ensure I stay focused.

 I started using my journal for work-related tasks but now it also monitors my social life, my bodybuilding goals, and ideas for creative projects.
-Over time it has involved to become my second brain.
+Over time it has evolved to become my second brain.

 Below I’ve detailed how my journal is laid out.
 It should be enough information for you to get started on yours.